-The proposed 15 horsepower (hp) limit proposed at specific areas of the Loch aims to reduce risk of conflict and serious incidents between powered and non-powered users in some of the Loch's most popular areas.
+The proposed 15 horsepower (hp) limit proposed at specific areas of the Loch aimed to reduce risk of conflict and serious incidents between powered and non-powered users in some of the Loch's most popular areas.
 This is in the context of a growth in non-powered recreation activities becoming increasingly popular at some accessible lochside areas and this being likely to continue to increase in the future.
-This proposal would still allow some lower powered navigation to take place within these zones.